Destinations Italy Umbria & Le Marche

 Must orderanisetta + olive ascolane

-The Art Nouveau caffè on the corner of Piazza del Popolo in Ascoli Piceno (since 1907, a Patrimonio Storico, Hemingway and Sartre passed through) — Liberty mirrors, marble counters, gilt lettering, a terrace onto one of Italy's prettiest squares.
-Order the Meletti Spritz and chase it with a few olive all'ascolana — the fried meat-stuffed olives invented in this town.
-Open 7 a.m.; good for first coffee and last drink.
+The Art Nouveau caffè on the corner of Piazza del Popolo in Ascoli Piceno (since 1907, a Locale di interesse storico e artistico since 1981, Hemingway and Sartre both passed through): Liberty mirrors, marble counters, gilt lettering, a terrace onto the travertine piazza.
+Order the Meletti Spritz and chase it with a few olive all'ascolana, the fried meat-stuffed olives.
+Open 8 a.m., good for first coffee and last drink.

 Ascoli · Piazza del PopoloSince 1907Historic landmark